cobbler/cobbler/docs/installation-guide.rst

 If you decided to access Cobbler's data store over NFS (not recommended) you really want to mount NFS on ``/var/www/cobbler`` with SELinux context passed in as a parameter to mount versus the symlink.
 You may also have to deal with problems related to rootsquash.
-However if you are making a mirror of a Cobbler server for a multi-site setup, mounting read only is ok there.
+However if you are making a mirror of a Cobbler server for a multi-site setup, mounting read only is OK there.

 Also Note: ``/var/lib/cobbler`` can not live on NFS, as this interferes with locking ("flock") Cobbler does around it's storage files.